venmurasu-programming-team/vpt-resource/README.md

 1. Students enroll for the mentorship program during the start of their academic year as teams (2-5).
 2. They can pick their area of interest from the available categories listed.
 3. They are assigned to mentors
-4. Bi-monthly/Monthly check-ins (remote meeting)
+4. Monthly check-ins (remote meeting)

 ### Coding contest